Microphone Not Working on Windows 11? Here Is How to Fix It

 Zoom

-Settings > Audio > Select the correct mic > Test the mic
+Settings > Audio > Select the correct mic from the dropdown > click Test Mic.

 Discord

-User Settings > Voice & Video > Select the right mic > Reset voice settings
+User Settings > Voice & Video > select the right input device > try Reset Voice Settings if it still does not work.

 Browser